BitsRobocon/Recruitment_Tasks_2021/SemanticSegmentation/semantic_segmentation_task.md

 Your setup is done, so jump to [trying out turtlebot 3](#playing-with-turtlebot3).

 ## 3. Setup on TheConstructSim
-You can setup as step 2, ros and gazebo are pre-installed.
+You can setup as in [step 2](#2-setup-on-ubuntu-1804-os), ros and gazebo are pre-installed.

 ## 4. Setup on VM
-Use Ubuntu 18.04 on VM and and then follow same steps as in Step 1.
+Use Ubuntu 18.04 on VM and and then follow same steps as in [Step 1](#1-setting-up-the-workspace-on-a-docker-container).

 ## Playing with TurtleBot3
 You can choose any model of TurtleBot3 from `burger`, `waffle`, `waffle_pi`.
 Here we are using burger.